 - being able to read a number plate from 20 metres

 - you will be required to answer two vehicle safety check questions

 - drivers must achieve no more than six faults.
 Any dangerous fault will result in an automatic failure.

-- minor fault - any driving fault that, on it's own, would not affect the safety or progress of any other road user
+Any driving fault that, on it's own, would not affect the safety or progress of any other road user.

-- serious fault - if this is persistent and may, by it's persistence, affect the safety or progress of other road users
+If this is persistent and may, by it's persistence, affect the safety or progress of other road users.

 A decision on the practical test will be given to the applicant at the end of the assessment.

-If you fail to pass the Knowledge Test or the Driving Standards Assessment on 3 occasions, you will not be able to proceed with your application and a period of three months must pass before you can apply again
+If you fail to pass the knowledge test or the driving standards assessment on three occasions, you will not be able to proceed with your application and a period of three months must pass before you can apply again